ashhhlynn/cookbook/README.md

 # Cookbook

 ## Description
-Ruby on Rails application utilizing MVC structure and CRUD functionality for recipe storage and leaving reviews.
+Ruby on Rails application utilizing MVC structure and CRUD functionality for storing recipes and leaving reviews.

 ## Functionality